What We Do:

 The Science Policy Branch provides scientific leadership and advice on a wide range of drug abuse research and policy issues:

-- Coordinates NIDA’s performance reporting, program evaluation, OMB clearance for NIDA-sponsored data collections, and animal welfare-related activities.
+- Coordinates NIDA’s strategic planning, performance reporting, program evaluation, and OMB clearance for NIDA-sponsored data collections

 Dr. Ruben Baler joined the Science Policy Branch in NIDA’s Office of Science Policy and Communications in October 2004 as a Health Science Administrator.
 His early publications focused on gene promoter architecture and gene expression in the brain’s clock.
 At NIDA, he writes and lectures about the neurobiology of drug abuse and addiction for a range of audiences.
 Dr. Baler has gathered critical insight from diverse disciplines, which he combines to advance NIDA’s scientific mission as it intersects with cellular and molecular biology, genetics, immunology, bioinformatics, neuroscience, and neuroethics.
 Dr. Baler’s many contributions to other dissemination efforts include scientific writing (English and Spanish), teaching, public speaking to lay audiences, and fielding interview requests for a variety of print, radio, and broadcast media outlets.
 Prior to coming to NIDA, Dr. Baler worked at the National Institute of Mental Health, where he conducted basic research on the molecular basis of circadian gene expression in vertebrates.
 He received his Ph.D. in Microbiology and Molecular Biology from the University of Miami in 1993 and completed his postdoctoral training at the National Institute of Child Health and Human Development, specializing in Molecular Chronobiology.